erikdelange/Hatari-RS232-for-Windows/README.md

 The modified code will only be present in a Windows build of Hatari (checked via macro WIN32) and only if macro ENABLECOMPORT has been defined in file rs232.c.

-For now the two values which control whether to use a COM port (bool UseComPort) and which comport to use (#define COMPORT) are hard-coded in rs232.c.
+For now the variable which controls whether to use a COM port (bool UseComPort) and which comport to use (#define COMPORT) are hard-coded in rs232.c.
 Ideally these would be entries in (the Windows version of) the Hatari configuration file.
 The comments in function RS232_Init() explain why I failed to get this working.

 The name of the device file for a Windows COM port is specified as \\\\.\\COMx, where x is a number.
 Because in C a \\ indicates the start of an escape sequence the device file name looks like "\\\\\\\\.\\\\COMx".